Cleaning During Pregnancy- Safety, Do’s and Don’ts

 4. Opt for Homemade Cleaning Products

-It is definitely easier to go to the supermarket and grab a bunch of cleaning supplies.
-However, using homemade cleaning products can not only be cheaper on your wallet but would also be safer for you, with the added benefit of customizing its recipe to suit your home.
+It is definitely easier to go to the supermarket and grab a bunch of cleaning supplies during pregnancy.
+However, using homemade cleaning products will not only be cheaper on your wallet but also safer, with the added benefit of customizing its recipe to suit your home.

 5. Read the Cleaning Product Descriptions Carefully